Backblaze B2 Vs Wasabi: Top Four Comparisons in 2023

 We evaluate two metrics when we use or recommend a new storage platform.
 These are data availability and data durability, and they are very different.

+Data accessibility encompasses two distinct aspects: availability and durability.
 These two facets hold divergent meanings and play separate roles in ensuring efficient data management.

-Data availability: Means.. is my email, website or application down?
+Data availability: Means.... is my email, website or application down?

 Servers will run a version of RAID that will continue operating and maintaining data integrity if one disk fails.